lumol-org/lumol/doc/src/input/mc.md

 center of mass.
 * [Resize](input/mc.html#resize): Change the size of the simulation cell.

-Currently, all Monte-Carlo simulations are carried out using Metropolis acceptance criteria.
+Currently, all Monte Carlo simulations are carried out using Metropolis acceptance criteria.

 You can add all necessary information after the `[simulations.propagator]` label.